If you’re not employed in a veterinary practice, your options depend on how much work experience you have in a veterinary practice:

 I have experience working in a veterinary practice

 You may be eligible to apply for one of our programmes as a non-employed applicant.
-We accept applications from non-employed students for most of our programmes, providing you meet all other requirements (these will be outlined on the individual course pages below).
+We consider applications from non-employed students for some of our programmes, on condition that you meet all other requirements (these will be outlined on the individual course pages below).
 However, please be aware entry onto these courses is competitive; therefore, you may wish to read more about how to strengthen your application.

 I don’t have experience working in a veterinary practice

-All our courses require either work experience or employment in a veterinary practice, you can view entry requirements on our website.
+All our veterinary nursing courses require either work experience or employment in a veterinary practice prior to application, you can view entry requirements on our website.
 Therefore, you need to gain some hands-on experience before you meet the minimum entry requirements for many of our courses.
 As a starting point, we would suggest making contact with your local practices to check for opportunities.
 We have also compiled some additional advice here.

 Training to become a veterinary nurse is a vigorous process, and the nature of training is heavily work-based.
 As a result, we are looking for students who are committed to attending practice and have a realistic understanding of what the role involves.
 This is why we ask all of our applicants to gain some work experience in a veterinary practice before applying for any of our courses.

 Please see below for the work experience requirements for programmes that accept non-employed students: